ssoranno/SingleCycleCPU/README.md

 # Single Cycle CPU
-Single Cycle CPU VHDL project created for Computer Systems Design course.
+Single Cycle CPU VHDL project created for Computer Systems Design course.<br>
 GHDL is required to simulate VHDL on Windows, Mac, or Linux

 ## How to install GHDL: